camiel34/cocktail-making/README.md

 # cocktail-making
-A website that gives you recipes for different cocktails.
+A website that gives recipes for different cocktails.